Nurses Need Care Too

 Medical City is dedicated to helping our nurses be the best, which in turn enables them to provide unsurpassed care to our patients.

 If you’re thinking about applying, you’ll be interested to know that Medical City was the first hospital in North Texas to be recognized as a Magnet hospital by the American Nurses Credentialing Center (ANCC) for excellence in nursing care and is also part of an elite group to become Magnet redesignated.
+Medical City Dallas has been re-designated as a magnet hospital four times.
 We think that speaks volumes as to the unique environment that Medical City has fostered for nurses to grow, learn, hone leadership skills and do what they do best—provide exceptional patient care.

 Medical City Nurses are Empowered